oashour/NonlinearSchrodinger.jl/README.md

 ## Supporting and Citing

-The paper can be found [here](paper.pdf).
-It is currently stuck in moderation hell on the arXiv due to a subject classification issue, but an arXiv link will be available soon for citations.
+The paper can be found [here](https://arxiv.org/abs/2103.14469).
+It is currently under review.

 ## Logo